OpenSourceBrain/PotjansDiesmann2014/NEST_SLI/README.md

 3. Set the 'output_path' in user_params.sli to an existing directory.

+4. Set 'n_compute_nodes' to 1, and 'n_mpi_procs_per_compute_node' and
-5. Set 'n_threads_per_proc' in sim_params.sli to a suitable value for your computer.
+   'n_threads_per_proc' in sim_params.sli to a suitable value for your computer.

-4. Type '(microcircuit) run' to start the simulation on a single process.
+5. Type '(microcircuit) run' to start the simulation on a single process.

 A downscaled version ('area' = 0.1) of the network was tested on a single MPI process with two threads with 'preserve_K' = true.